sonovice/liquidGL/README.md

 ## Other

-**Border-radius**

-> LiquidGL automatically inherits the `border-radius` of the `target` element, ensuring the refraction respects rounded corners without any extra configuration.
+**Exclude elements**

+> You can set elements to be ignored by the refraction using `data-liquid-ignore`.
+Add this attribute on the parent container of the element you wish to exclude.

 **Content Visibility**

 > It is recommended to use `z-index: 3;` on the content inside your target element to make it sit on top of the lens.
 You can also combine this with `mix-blend-mode: difference;` for better legibility.

+**Border-radius**

+> LiquidGL automatically inherits the `border-radius` of the `target` element, ensuring the refraction respects rounded corners without any extra configuration.

 ---